ujh/iomrascalai/README.md

 License
 =======

-Iomrascálaí is licensed under GPL v3
+Iomrascálaí is licensed under GPL v3.
+See the [LICENSE file](https://github.com/ujh/iomrascalai/blob/master/LICENSE) for the complete license text.